 Occasionally, there are some hiccups but there are so many helpful users out there that you can usually figure out the problem fairly quickly.

 However if your open source software platform falls out of the favor of developers and they decide to stop maintaining the code, then you are on your own.

 This is exactly what happened with my store and OSCommerce.

-Once upon a time, OSCOmmerce was one of the BEST open source shopping carts around.
-But about 5 years ago, the developers started dragging their feet when it came to upgrading the software.
+Once upon a time, OSCommerce was one of the BEST open source shopping carts around.
+But many years ago, the developers started dragging their feet when it came to upgrading the software.

 New versions were slow to be released and the developers failed to keep up with the cutting edge features of paid platforms like Shopify or BigCommerce.